ni/niveristand-embedded-data-logger-custom-device/CONTRIBUTING.md

 # Getting Started

 Build specifications are provided for building the custom device.
 The build process should automatically copy the output files to the directory required by VeriStand.
+Note that this copy step will overwrite the existing Embedded Data Logger installed by VeriStand.

 # Testing